Healthy Homes Assessment Rongotai

 What We Do

-As building inspectors, we take on all aspects of professional home inspects.
-We are there to make sure you make the best decision when buying your next home.
+As building inspectors we take on all elements of specialist house inspects.
+We’re there to make sure that you make the correct decision when buying your next home.

-We are serious about your investment and conduct comprehensive examinations to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun parts of buying or owning an house.
+We are serious about your investment We will conduct comprehensive inspections so you won’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun parts of owning or purchasing your own home.

-We don’t just work with you but we also have major clients, including bank branches, local councils and insurance firms.
-They clearly appreciate our peace of mind provided, by the data contained that we provide in our reports of building inspections.
+We do not just cooperate with you, we also collaborate with a number of large clients including local councils, banks and insurance firms.
+They clearly like their peace of mind provided, thanks to the information that we provide in our reports of building inspections.

-Our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into the Report, you are able to actually see any issues found.
-Through our detailed report, it is no wonder we get so many clients recommending our service to family and friends.
+Our systematic approach to your inspection of your home as well as the latest technology in software including digital photos imbedded into the report, you are able to actually see any issues that may be found.
+Thanks to our comprehensive reporting it’s no wonder we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports